nehamalcom/Deep-Learning-Projects/README.md

 ## 3. Insurance Cost Prediction using Linear Regression
   I have used information like a person's age, sex, BMI, no. of children and smoking habit to predict the price of yearly medical bills.
 This kind of model is useful for insurance companies to determine the yearly insurance premium for a person.
 The dataset for this problem is taken from Kaggle.
 Done for completing a course on Jovian.

+## 4. Everyday Object Image Classification using a Neural Network
+  We are using the CIFAR10 dataset: https://www.cs.toronto.edu/~kriz/cifar.html.
+We will set up a training pipeline to train a neural network on a GPU (if possible) and experiment with different network architectures & hyperparameters.
+Done for completing a course on Jovian.